-Each non-management director (including the chair of the board of directors) will receive on the closing date of this offering, and, if a new director, upon joining the board of directors, an option to purchase 25,000 of our common shares.
-Beginning in 2015, each non-management director (including the chair of the board of directors) will be granted, on an annual basis, an option to purchase 15,000 of our common shares.
+Each non-management director (including the chair of the board of directors) will be eligible to receive on the date of effectiveness of the registration statement of which this prospectus forms a part, and, if a new director, upon joining the board of directors, an option to purchase 25,000 of our common shares.
+Beginning in 2015, each non-management director (including the chair of our board of directors) will be eligible to receive, on an annual basis, an option to purchase 15,000 of our common shares.